 Essentially the way they work are at a being’s vibrational and emotions levels.
 The essences are vibrating at a higher speed and more POSITIVE level, then that of the current negative behavior.
 When taken, the essence opens up the blockage(s) and similar to a turning fork that is struck and put in a glass of water, re-tunes the body to the more positive vibrational level.
 This is bringing BACK an animal’s natural feeling of Well-Being and thus positive emotions and behaviors with it.

 I have personally found that since an animal’s natural state is to be in a constant state of allowing and Well-Being and that they gravitate naturally towards nature and her healing power that results in animals are incredibly fast and can be very dramatic.

 Sounds great!
 Where Do I Get Them?

-At the bottom of this post is a link to a my online store where I sell my essence line called “Flowering Hills Essences”.
+You can find them in my online store my essence line is called “Flowering Hills Essences”.

 Please remember!
 Flower Essences are wonderful tools.
 However they are NOT a substitute for veterinary care.
 ALWAYS consult your Veterinarian on any cases dealing with your pet’s health even if you just suspect there might be a problem!

 So, let’s continue to look at flower essences with putting…